vriesm060/react-native-course/README.md

 </Tabs.Navigator>
 ```

-You can use tab navigation to navigate between different stacks, which can contain screens.
+You can use tab navigation to navigate between different stacks, each containing screens.

-### Drawer navigation
+## Drawer navigation
 ```
 <Drawer.Navigator>
   <Drawer.Screen name="News" component={TabsNavigator} />